Businesses are catching on to the importance of language in building customer loyalty

-Businesses are catching on to the importance of language in building customer loyalty.
 And the need to make it as simple as possible.
 On the surface, it seems an impossible task for rigorously scientific brands.
-But this year, we managed to humanize the language of three science-first health brands by giving them each a unique role to play.
+But this year, we managed to humanise the language of three science-first health brands by giving them each a unique role to play.

 We put AZO, Culturelle, and Estroven under the microscope to understand why their products weren’t flying off the shelves as much as they deserved to.
 The scientists had created probiotic supplements that beat out the competition in every way.
 So why were customers skeptical when it came to making the purchase?
 The culprit: the words on the pack.

+Having collabed with us for pack copy at Twinings, Dani knew the power of clear, relatable packaging.
+And wanted the same fortune for her current brands.
 Six months since the project wrapped, we sit down with Dani to talk about her insight into pack copy having over 20 years’ experience in the industry.

 Short on time?
 Here are three highlights.